psp-1002/VAR-Calculation-using-Python/README.md

 # VAR-Calculation-using-Python
-We used python to calculate the Value at risk in a python
+We used python to calculate the Value at risk in clients portfolio